AgentScarletFox/My-Journey/README.md

 Reading
 Competition preparation
 Leadership
-Content
+Content creation
 Exercise
-Evening
+🌙 Evening Review
-Answer:
+Ask:
 What did I accomplish?
 What did I learn?
 What did I build?
 What went wrong?
 What should I improve?
 What is tomorrow's #1 priority?

-📊 Weekly Workflow
+##📊 Weekly Workflow
 Every week:
 Review
 Academic progress